chsieffert/ML-Notebooks/README.md

 # ML-Notebooks

-Welcome to my repository of Machine Learning experiments, a collection of Python notebooks showcasing the work I've conducted in my exploration of machine learning techniques and applications.
+Welcome to my repository of Machine Learning experiments, showcasing a variety of approaches I've explored throughout my studies.

 ## Contents

-This repository includes a variety of experiments, primarily focused on the following areas:
+This repository includes the following key experiments:

 1. **Convolutional Neural Networks (CNNs)**
-   - During both my undergraduate and graduate studies, I developed multiple CNN architectures, some of which are included here.
+   - Developed CNN architectures for image classification tasks, particularly using the MNIST dataset.

+2. **Generative Adversarial Networks (GANs)**
+   - Conducted experiments with GANs to explore data generation and augmentation, also applied to the MNIST dataset.

+3. **MNIST Training and Testing Notebooks**
-   - These notebooks explore applications in image classification, object detection, and other computer vision tasks.
+   - These notebooks explore different techniques for understanding the MNIST dataset:
+     - **Feature Reduction**
+     - **Feature Extraction**
+     - **Manifold Learning**
+   - Methods such as PCA, t-SNE, and LDA are used to analyze and reduce the dataset's dimensionality while maintaining key insights.

-2. **Natural Language Processing (NLP) with NLTK**
+4. **Natural Language Processing (NLP) with NLTK**
-   - I've worked extensively with the Natural Language Toolkit (NLTK) library for NLP and language generation experiments.
-   - These experiments focus on text processing, tokenization, sentiment analysis, and language model development.
+   - Worked with the NLTK library for text processing, sentiment analysis, and language model generation.

-3. **Retrieval-Augmented Generation (RAG)**
+5. **Retrieval-Augmented Generation (RAG)**
-   - I've experimented with retrieval-augmented generation, leveraging the OpenAI GPT-3.5-Turbo and GPT-4 models to create intelligent agents.
-   - These agents were developed to generate custom content in a proprietary application, demonstrating the power of RAG in constrained environments.
+   - Experimented with OpenAI's GPT models (GPT-3.5 and GPT-4) to create agents capable of generating custom content in proprietary applications.

 ## Note on Datasets

-For simplicity, the notebooks in this repository do not include the underlying datasets or additional context used in these experiments.
-If you wish to reproduce the experiments, please refer to the specific dataset sources mentioned within each notebook.
+The experiments primarily rely on the MNIST dataset, and while the datasets are not included here, you can reference the specific sources in the notebooks.